ericwright/fourball/Fourball.md

 4. If a player jumps, runs, or moves their body over the basket in any way that could have been avoided, that player receives a foul.
 A player does not receive a foul if they moves over the basket in a way that could not have been avoided (e.g., being knocked over).
 A player blocking with only their hands or arms over or in front of the basket does not receive this foul.

-5. If a player intentionally kicks the basket they receives a foul.
+5. If a player intentionally kicks the basket they receive a foul.
 Because this action deprives the ball carrier of a goal, the ball carrier is given a foul shot.
 For a foul shot, the ball carrier stands within arms’ length of a starting point, and the other two players must each be touching a chair with both hands.
 The ball carrier shoots the ball.
 The ball carrier may not take a step and the other two players may not remove their hands from the chairs until the ball touches the basket, the ground, a chair, or one of the players.

 ---